kills1nt/kills1nt/README.md

 ## 🇬🇧 English

-I'm a **vibecoder** based in **Kyiv, Ukraine**.
+**vibecoder** based in **Kyiv, Ukraine**.
 I don't write code so much as I describe what I want until it exists.
-My workflow is basically: idea → vibes → Claude → ship → fix the thing that broke at 3 AM.
+My workflow is basically: idea → Claude → ship → fix the thing that broke at 3 AM.

 Mostly I build **browser extensions** and small tools that scratch my own itches — the kind of software that has exactly one user (me) and one very demanding QA team (also me).